 What are Preppers Prepping For?

-Being prepared means that you are prepared for all kinds of events or circumstances, from job loss to a natural disaster.
-A prepper doesn’t need to worry when bad things happen because they can likely ride out the problems from the comfort of their own home.
+Being prepared means being prepared for all kinds of events or circumstances, from job loss to a natural disaster.
+A prepper doesn’t need to worry when bad things happen because they can likely ride out the problems from their home.
 Being prepared means you have what you need for you and your family to weather the storm, whatever it may be.
-What are you doing to make sure your family is properly prepared?
+What are you doing to make sure your family is adequately prepared?
 I’d love to hear about your efforts.
 May God Bless this world, Linda

 Copyright Images: House Damaged by Disaster Deposit photos_166834788_s-2019